Have you ever called out of work when you weren't exactly sick?

 The site offers more than 30 fake doctors notes, ranging from your typical primary care and dentist notes to pregnancy and even oncology notes.
 They're yours to alter and choose from for less than 20 dollars.

 So, how legitimate are these?
-We asked the owner of Gurreri Motors in York if he could tell the difference between two real doctors notes from doctors in central Pennsylvania and a fake one from the website."What they're doing is pure fraud, fraud not only against their employers but fraud against society."
+We asked the owner of Gurreri Motors in York if he could tell the difference between two real doctors notes from doctors in central Pennsylvania and a fake one from the website.

 "I think both of these are fake.
 (These are the two real ones and this is the fake one) Wow!" said Joe Gurreri.

 Gurreri usually takes his employees' word if they're sick.
 He's shocked someone would go to these lengths, but he's even more surprised at how real these notes appear.